 His pace and skill have brought him considerable returns in recent times.
 Gabriel has taken five wickets in an innings on five occasions, but his most memorable moment as a Windies bowler came on the sole occasion where he has taken 10 wickets in a match.
 That Test was against Sri Lanka in St. Lucia in June of 2018, where a remarkable performance from Gabriel saw him claim 8-62.
 Forming just half of an excellent performance which saw Gabriel take 13 wickets in the match, the Trinidadian seamer’s haul was statistically exceptional - only one West Indian since 1990 has recorded better figures in an innings.

-JO Holder's XI, Gloucestershire, West Indians, Trinidad and Tobago, Trinbago Knight Riders, Worcestershire, St Lucia Zouks, West Indies A, Barbados Tridents, Sagicor High Performance Centre, West Indies
+Yorkshire, Trinidad and Tobago, JO Holder's XI, Gloucestershire, West Indies, Trinbago Knight Riders, Worcestershire, St Lucia Zouks, West Indies A, Barbados Tridents, Sagicor High Performance Centre, West Indies